 If you’re new to block scheduling, or going from a 50 minute class period to a 90 minute class period, it’s helpful to guesstimate how much time you think each stage of your lesson might take to plan accordingly.

-This brings me to one last tip: STATIONS!
+This brings me to one last tips for block scheduling: STATIONS!

 Stations are perfect for block schedules, because one set easily can take up at least 45 to 50 minutes.
 And because they are versatile, you can use them as the “meat” of your lesson, or as your lesson extension.
 Oh, and it’s a student-led activity, so you’re able to grade, organize, catch up, all that good stuff- while they work!